shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 #### DIRECTIONS

 1. Pat the shrimp dry and place them into a small bowl.
 Add 1 tsp canola oil and 1/2 tsp fish sauce.
-Mix well and refrigerate.
+Mix well and refrigerate for 30 minutes.
-2. Place rice noodles into a large bowl and cover with boiling water.
-Let stand for 5 minutes.
-Drain noodles in a colander and rinse with cold running water, then drain until dry.
+2. Place the rice-stick noodles into a large bowl and cover them with boiling water.
+Let the noodles stand for 5 minutes.
+Put the shrimp into a colander and rinse with cold running water before draining.
 Using scissors, cut the bundle of noodles in half.
-3. Combine the garlic, soy sauce, rice wine, sugar, and remaining 2 tsp fish sauce.
+3. In a small bowl, combine the garlic, soy sauce, rice wine vinegar, sugar, and the remaining 2 tsp fish sauce.
 Mix well and set aside.
-4. Heat 1 tsp canola oil in a wok or a nonstick skillet over high heat, tilting to swirl oil, until smoking.
-Add the eggs and let them cook undisturbed for about 10 seconds.
+4. Heat 1 tsp canola oil in a wok or a nonstick skillet on high, until smoking.
+Beat the eggs together in a bowl before adding them to the pan.
+Let them cook undisturbed for 10 seconds.
 Gently move the eggs back and forth with a spatula until they firm up.
 Break the eggs into small pieces and set them aside.
-5. Wipe the pan clean and return to high heat, add 2 tsp oil, and warm until smoking.
-Add shrimp and stir-fry for 30 seconds.
-Add onion and continue to stir-fry for another 30 seconds.
-Add red bell pepper and snow peas and stir for another 30 seconds, then add carrots.
+5. Wipe the pan clean and return to high heat.
+Add 2 tsp oil and warm until smoking once again.
+Add the shrimp and stir-fry for 30 seconds.
+Then add the onion, red bell pepper, snow peas, and carrots one by one, stirring each ingredient for 30 seconds before adding the next.
-6. Add 1 tsp curry powder and salt.
-Cook, tossing until curry is evenly distributed.
-Scrape the pan contents into the bowl with the reserved eggs.
+6. Add 1 tsp of curry powder and salt.
+Cook, folding the ingredients until the curry powder evenly distributes.
+Scrape the vegetables and shrimp onto the plate with the reserved eggs.
-7. Wipe the pan clean again.
-Heat the remaining 2 tbsp canola oil over high heat until smoking.
+7. Wipe the pan clean again and heat the remaining 2 tbsp canola oil on high, until smoking.
 Add the rice-stick noodles and stir-fry for 30 seconds.
 Add the sauce mixture and the remaining 2 tsp of curry powder.
-Stir until evenly distributed.
+Stir to combine.
-8. Return the egg, shrimp, and vegetables to the pan and stir-fry until everything is evenly combined, about 30 seconds.
-Season with salt, to taste, and remove from heat.
+8. Return the egg, shrimp, and vegetables to the pan and stir-fry until everything mixes well.
+Season with salt and remove from heat.
 9. Garnish with scallions and drizzle with sesame oil to serve.

-#### ABOUT THE MEAL
+### ABOUT THE MEAL

-This is another dish we tried at a restaurant and decided we needed to make it at home.
-I am proud of this recipe because it is similar to the one from the restaurant.
-The only noticeable difference is that traditional Singapore noodles include fried pork slices.
-We didn't add them so that my in-laws could enjoy the meal with us.
-With the shrimp and rich, curry flavor, we didn't feel like we were missing out on anything.
+Singapore noodles are another dish we tried at a restaurant and decided we needed to learn how to make it at home.
+I am proud of this recipe because it's similar to what you would order in a Chinese restaurant.
+The main difference is that traditional Singapore noodles typically include Chinese fried pork.
+We didn't feel like we were missing out since this dish is jam-packed with shrimp, vegetables, and curry flavor.
 If your goal is to make a more traditional version of Singapore noodles, you will want to incorporate the fried pork.

-#### Where do Singapore noodles originate from?
+#### Where do Singapore noodles originate?

-It's not entirely clear where Singapore noodles originate, but many sources say Hong Kong, despite its name.
-Regardless, what I love about this dish is that the flavors have been heavily influenced by so many different people groups: The Cantonese and British, as well as the Indo-Chinese flavors made popular by Singapore.
+It's not entirely clear where Singapore noodles originate.
+Many sources say Hong Kong, despite its name.
+Regardless, what I love about this dish is that the flavors are heavily-influenced by so many different regions: Cantonese, British, Indo-Chinese, and of course, American.

+#### What main ingredients are needed for this meal?

+* Thin Rice Noodles: Noodles are the star of this dish, so the kind of noodle you use is very important; we use [vermicelli rice noodles](https://amzn.to/2OvmDQ3), which are opaque in color, not clear.

+* Shrimp: We first had Singapore noodles in a restaurant and they served it with shrimp so that is what we use, but you could also use prawns.

+* Chinese BBQ Pork: Singapore noodles are traditionally made with Chinese BBQ pork.
+We made the decision not to include them.

+* Vegetables: We chose to go the traditional route with red bell peppers, onions, snow peas, and carrots, but you can use whatever vegetables you have on hand.

+* Yellow Curry Powder: You will want to use [Madras yellow curry](https://amzn.to/3lcVSfn) to flavor this dish.